n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 <!--- Check that classifications have not been mangled.
 If the -->
 <!--character is a Halant AND a ligature was formed AND a multiple
-substitution was performed, restore the classification to VIRAMA because it was almost certainly lost in the preceding GSUB stage.
+substitution was performed, restore the classification to VIRAMA because it was almost certainly lost in the preceding <abbr>GSUB</abbr> stage.
 --->

 #### 4.1: Base consonant ####